home-assistant/core/README.md

 ## Installation instructions / Quick-start guide

-Running Home Assistant requires that python3 is installed.
+Running Home Assistant requires that python3 and the packages pyephem and requests are installed.

 Run the following code to get up and running with the minimum setup: